arthurfurlan/arthurfurlan.org/source/_posts/2009-12-02-clearing-the-screen-with-ipython.markdown

         %clear dhist - clear dir history

 So I created a new function to extend the first one by adding the option to clear the screen when no args were passed.
-If you'd like to do the same, just add the following lines in your `~/.IPython/ipy_user_conf.py`:
+If you'd like to do the same, you just need to add the following lines in your `~/.IPython/ipy_user_conf.py`:

     def new_clear_f(*args, **kwargs):
         ''' Extend the default clear function adding the option to